By Tackle Warehouse | October 2024

 When outlining this experiment, one of the questions we felt that a prospective customer might have is “which reel is the hardest to backlash?”
 To answer that question we paid close attention while casting and slowly eliminated reels based on the number of backlashes (and there were a few).
 In the end, the Daiwa Tatula BF70 Casting Reels took top honors for the best braking system.

-If you have ever fished with a reel that utilizes Daiwa’s SV Boost Spool you know how forgiving it is towards sub optimal casting, which is what makes that Tatula BF70 so exceptional when it comes to fishing light lures.
+If you have ever fished with a reel that utilizes Daiwa’s A7075 Air Spool you know how forgiving it is towards sub optimal casting, which is what makes that Tatula BF70 so exceptional when it comes to fishing light lures.
 While slightly better suited towards 6# and MAYBE even 8# In comparison to the mind-blowing performance of the PX70, the Tatula BF70 was at the head of the class in terms of casting distance, but was most well-noted for its ability to prevent a backlash.“There were several casts that I knew were not great, but when I looked down at the spool it was as if nothing ever happened.
 This reel takes a lot of the pressure off of the angler when casting lures that weigh next to nothing.” - CharlieIf you aren’t ready to step into that true bait finesse arena with 4# and a 1/32oz weight, or you are not ready to spend $350 on PX70, the Tatula BF70 is the next best choice.
-Delivering exceptional performance from end to end, the Daiwa Tatula BF70 Casting Reel is going to be hard to beat, especially for someone who is just tipping their toes into bait finesse fishing.
+Delivering exceptional performance from end to end, the Daiwa Tatula BF70 Casting Reel is going to be hard to beat, especially for someone who is just dipping their toes into bait finesse fishing.

 In each of the above categories there was engaging discussion surrounding the winners.
 While some of the reels below didn’t take the top spot on the podium, that’s not to discredit their capabilities.
 There are tons of great reels on the market that are capable of meeting and exceeding your bait finesse demands, and we encourage anglers to check them out and make an informed decision of their own.